Borderlands 2: Marketing and release

 On August 20, 2012, it was announced that a four-issue Borderlands comic would be released in November 2012 to tie in with Borderlands 2.
 The miniseries was written by Mikey Neumann and published by IDW.
 It tells the story of how the original four Vault Hunters came to be together at the beginning of Borderlands, filling in their backstory and setting up the events of both games.
 Claptrap appears as an opponent in the crossover title Poker Night 2, with players able to unlock new Borderlands 2 content upon the completion of certain objectives.
 A new season of the web series, also featuring Claptrap, was released in November 2012.
 In 2013, 2K partnered with merchandise maker National Entertainment Collectibles Association to create real-life masks based on Handsome Jack and Psycho Bandit.

 Gearbox hoped to continue engagement with the community following the game's release.
 It introduced the SHiFT rewards program.
 Codes are released on various social media sites and forums that can be redeemed in the Borderlands 2 main menu for Golden Keys, which can be used to open the special Golden Chest that is located in the travel station in Sanctuary.
 When opened, the chest randomly produces rare equipment of the redeeming player's level.
 SHiFT codes can also be used to redeem special skins.
 A loot-hunt community event was launched in October 2013, in which players completed daily community goals to unlock special guns for a chance to win a $50,000 grand prize.
 Gearbox also released two companion apps.
-The Official Map App displays the map layout and reveals the locations of various hidden chests, while LootTheWorld gives players a QR code which can be scanned to unlock in-game loots.
+The Official Map App displays the map layout and reveals the locations of various hidden chests, while the LootTheWorld app gives players a QR code which can be scanned to unlock in-game loot.